mohamedasme-sf4303/boldbi-docker/docs/environment-variable.md

 ### Environment variables for configuring `Storage` in backend

 The following environment variables are optional.
-If not provided, Bold BI will use the default configured values.
+If not provided, Bold BI will use the default volume.

 <br/>